AlexErlewein/SpellSmut/OriginalGameFiles/PAK_SETUP_INSTRUCTIONS.md

 ## Setup Instructions

 1. **Locate your SpellForce installation directory**
-   - This is typically located in your Steam library at:
+   - **Windows**: Typically located in your Steam library at:
      `Steam/steamapps/common/SpellForce Platinum Edition/`
+   - **macOS**: If you have the Mac version or are using Parallels/Boot Camp:
+     Locate your SpellForce installation directory

 2. **Copy PAK files**
    - Copy all `.pak` files from your SpellForce installation directory to: